vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

   important to check).
 * Are the *recipients* the intended ones?

+Where applicable, I also try to use preview functionality.

 This is an important practice even outside the issue of sensitive data leakage; sending a message to a wrong recipient delays the right recipient receiving it, while also confusing the wrong recipient.